jundalisay/superb/content/en/social/cycles/ukraine.md

 - self-preservation
 - the unity of the Rus

-This is similar to North Vietnam engaging in a long war against US-supported South Vietnam, winning in the long run.
+This is similar to North Vietnam engaging in a long war against US-supported South Vietnam, winning in the long run to unify the Vietnamese.

 China will then take a more prominent role in the peace negotiations, as well as the reconstruction of Ukraine which will have its eastern part going to Russia.